Pediatric Radiology Fellowship Program

 Clinical Meetings:

-The pediatric radiologist have noon meetings/rounds with the emergency, respiratory, gastrointestinal, surgical and ENT staff to discuss interesting cases and issues related to diagnostic imaging in their specialties.
+The fellow will be involved in many multidisciplinary rounds including pediatric emergency, respiratory, gastrointestinal, surgical, cardiac, MSK and neuro critical care, to discuss interesting cases and issues related to diagnostic imaging in their specialties.

 Radiology Rounds:

-Pediatric Radiology Rounds (teaching/tutorials) for the Residency Training Program are every second Monday morning at 0730.
+Pediatric Radiology Rounds (teaching/tutorials) for the Residency Training Program are every second Friday morning at 0730.
 The Fellow is expected to attend these rounds which are conducted/chaired by a staff radiologist.
-Occasionally staff may not be available and in this situation the fellow is expected to provide rounds.
 The Fellow is also invited to attend other departmental rounds when available.

 Teaching File: